Buses now running every 10 minutes on route 3

 A shorter wait removes reliance on timetables

-“On a Saturday, the current 15-minute frequency will continue, and Sundays will also operate a 15-minute frequency, a big jump up from the current 30-minutes.
+“On a Saturday, the 15-minute frequency continues, and Sundays are also operating a 15-minute frequency, a big jump up from the previous 30-minutes.
 These frequencies will operate for most of the day, except for early mornings and late evenings.”

 Other core routes will follow